 - 1.5-1.
-In order to be eligible to participate in the HIP Program, the buyer must: - (a) Be an enrolled member of the Oneida Nation; - (b) Have adequate funds available for the purchase of the improvements or be able to secure financing, including any required down payments, provided that the total purchase price after the tax assessed value of the land is deducted may not exceed \$250,000; and - (c) Be eligible to enter a residential lease with the Oneida Nation based on the Leasing law and any applicable residential leasing rules.
+In order to be eligible to participate in the HIP Program, the buyer must: - (a) Have adequate funds available for the purchase of the improvements or be able to secure financing, including any required down payments, provided that the total purchase price after the tax assessed value of the land is deducted may not exceed the maximum value for improvements which shall be determined by the Oneida Land Commission on an annual basis each fiscal year; and - (b) Be eligible to enter a residential lease with the Oneida Nation based on the Leasing law and any applicable residential leasing rules.